orstavik/JoiComponents/book/chapter11_iframe/1_Intro_EmbedHtml.md

 ## HowTo: Embed HTML server-side

-To embed HTML is to make *one* HTML presentation from *two or more* HTML files.
+To embed HTML is to make *one* HTML presentation from *two or more* HTML fragments.

-And, server-side, embedding HTML files into one another flourishes.
+Server-side, embedding HTML files into one another thrives.
-For example, in PHP a `header.html` and `footer.html` file can be included into an `sunshine.php` file like so:
+In PHP, for example, a `header.html` and `footer.html` file can easily be included into an `sunshine.php` file like so:

 ```php
 <?php include "header.html"; ?>